Geckuss/quarkus-proc/README.md

 # My Quarkus Project

-This is a simple downstream guide to help you get started with building your first Quarkus project.
+This is a more detailed downstream guide to help you get started with building your first Quarkus project.
 This guide assumes you have no experience in Maven, Docker, GraalVM or Quarkus.
-You need at least basic understanding of Java, Git
+You need at least basic understanding of any IDE, Java, Git & Bash

 Most of the steps are forked from [here.](https://quarkus.io/get-started/)